openservicebrokerapi/servicebroker/spec.md

 ## Authentication

+While the communication between a platform and broker MAY be unsecure, it is RECOMMENDED that all communications between a platform and a broker are secured via TLS and authenticated.

-The marketplace MUST authenticate with the service broker using HTTP basic authentication (the `Authorization:` header) on every request.
-The broker is responsible for validating the username and password and returning a `401 Unauthorized` message if credentials are invalid.
-It is RECOMMENDED that brokers support secure communication from platform marketplaces over TLS.
+Unless there is some out of band communication and agreement between a platform and a service broker, the marketplace MUST authenticate with the service broker using HTTP basic authentication (the `Authorization:` header) on every request.
+This specification does not specify how platform and brokers agree on other methods of authentication.

+If authentication is used, the broker MUST authenticate the request using the predetermined authentication mechanism and MUST return a `401 Unauthorized` response if the authentication fails.

+Note: using an authentication mechanism that is agreed to via out of band communications could lead to interoperability issues with other platforms.

 ## Catalog Management